nwillo/notes/redux/react-redux.md

 #### `mapStateToProps`

-`mapStateToProps` takes the current state of your store returns an object.
+`mapStateToProps` takes the current state of your store and returns an object.
 The object maps store values to values that will be available as props in your component.

 ```js
 connect(